mesopelagique/DeployComponent/README.md

 ## How to use

 - Open any 4d database that you want to deploy
-- From any method in method editor, open the macro menu and launch one of the macro et voila!
+- From any method in method editor, open the macro menu and launch one of the macro under `Deploy to` et voila!

 > :bulb: press Shift down to open on disk the builded component